-There were 2 million fewer poor people across the U.S. in 2015 than in 2014 and nearly 95,000 fewer poor Floridians.
+There were 2 million fewer poor people across the U.S. in 2015 than in 2014.
 From 2011 to 2015, unemployment declined nationally from 10.3 percent to 6.3 percent.
 The proportion of Americans without health insurance plunged from 15.1 percent to 9.4 percent over the same five years.

 While communities of color in general saw substantial improvement, they remain disproportionately affected by poverty - and its associated costs.
-While 11.0 percent of non-Hispanic whites in Florida were poor in 2015, the poverty rate was 25.2 percent for African Americans and 20.6 percent for Latinos.2
+While 13.4 percent of non-Hispanic whites in Mississippi were poor in 2015, the poverty rate was 34.7 percent for African Americans and 27.4 percent for Latinos.

-People aged 65 or older saw their poverty rate drop from 9.5 percent to 9.0 percent from 2014 to 2015 nationally, and in Florida 10.3 percent of seniors were poor, statistically unchanged from the previous year.
+People aged 65 or older saw their poverty rate drop from 9.5 percent to 9.0 percent from 2014 to 2015 nationally, and in Mississippi 12.5 percent of seniors were poor, statistically unchanged from the previous year.
 However, the Census Bureau's Supplemental Poverty Measure counts income and expenditures more fully, and the differing budgets of seniors (such as more medical expenses) leads to a nationwide poverty rate of 13.7 percent for this group using this alternative measure.

-Children remain more likely to be poor in America than any other age group, with nearly one in four in poverty in Florida in 2015 (23.1 percent), statistically unchanged from 2014 but down from 24.5 percent in 2013.
-Florida ranks 14th in terms of highest child poverty rate among the 50 states and the District of Columbia.
+Children remain more likely to be poor in America than any other age group, with nearly one in three in poverty in Mississippi in 2015 (31.3 percent), statistically unchanged from 29.4 percent in 2014 but down from 34.0 percent in 2013.
+Mississippi also has the highest child poverty rate among the 50 states and the District of Columbia.
 As with adults, children of color experience poverty at much higher rates that their white peers.
-In fact, African American and Latino children are twice as likely to be poor than white children.
-In 2015, 14.5 percent of non-Hispanic white children in Florida lived in poverty, while 35.6 percent of African American and 28.2 percent of Latino children were poor.3 While their parents struggle to pay for necessities, children in poverty may pay in other ways, from damage to brain development to poorer physical and mental health, education and employment outcomes.
+In fact, African American and Latino children are more than twice as likely to be poor than white children.
+In 2015, 16.7 percent of non-Hispanic white children in Mississippi lived in poverty, while 47.4 percent of African American and 36.9 percent of Latino children were poor.
+While their parents struggle to pay for necessities, children in poverty may pay in other ways, from damage to brain development to poorer physical and mental health, education and employment outcomes.

-Those with jobs are not immune - the Census Bureau

-data also show that in 62 percent of poor Florida families, at least one person worked, although not always full time or year round.
+Those with jobs are not immune - the Census Bureau data also show that in 58 percent of poor Mississippi families, at least one person worked, although not always full time or year round.
 Even when work and other income helps people to live up to twice the poverty line (up to \$37,742 for a family of three), most people recognize that making ends meet is not that easy for those this near poverty.
-Here, 37 percent of Floridians are trying to get by with incomes this low.
+Here, 45 percent of Mississippians are trying to get by with incomes this low.
 High costs affect them too, and may lead to the downward spiral to debt and poverty that the right policy choices can prevent.